kweronek/m3rts-on-aws/README.md

 Using SSH port forwarding
 - Install a VNC client (Remmina, FreeRDP etc.) on your local system or pick a preinstalled one
 - Make sure your instance is up on the dashboard
 - Connect using ssh with port forwarding to 3390:localhost:3389.
-If you get an error message saying that ssh connot listen to port 3390 change the local port
+If you get an error message saying that ssh cannot listen to port 3390 change the local port
 - Change the password of the user `ubuntu` by running `sudo passwd ubuntu` over ssh
 - Open your VNC client and connect to localhost:3390.
 If you had to change your local port, adjust it here as well